 I rounded out this healthy lunchbox with a sweet treat- our favorite clementine chocolate chip muffins.
 These muffins keep well in the freezer and are defrosted by lunch if you pull them straight from the freezer.

 2. Granola, Fruit And Yogurt Parfait Healthy Lunchbox

 Don’t overlook a parfait when thinking about healthy lunch ideas for kids!
 I often use plain yogurt sweetened with a little honey in my kid’s lunchbox, and then add lots of fruit and granola toppings.
-Sometimes I’ll use flavored yogurts (often Stoneyfield), but watch carefully the total grams of sugar.
-Many brands of yogurt for kids are super high in sugar.
+(My homemade Maple Cranberry Granola is a house favorite.
+Sometimes I’ll use flavored yogurts (often Stoneyfield).

 Sometimes I’ll include a few chocolate chips or sprinkles for a treat.
 I also added a some cucumbers and sugar snap peas, and a few of Annie’s Whole Wheat bunny crackers as a side.

 This lunchbox includes one of our favorite Lunchbox love notes to encourage your kid throughout the day.
 Encourage and recognize teachers with this easy and fast first day of school teacher gift.
 This three-minute gift has a free printable so you can even throw together the gift tag at the last minute.

 3. Fluffy Pancakes (with almond milk) Lunchbox